agrichick45/ST558Project1/README.md

-This Pokemon Vignette uses several built in functions and tidyverse packages to expose the increasing amount of sadness and heavier weights occuring in the Pokemon Universe over time with visuals, graphs, and tables.
-This is cutting edge reasearch into newly arising problems in pokemon culture.
+This Pokemon Vignette uses several built in functions and tidyverse packages to expose the increasing amount of sadness and heavier weights occurring in the Pokemon Universe over time with visuals, graphs, and tables.
+This is cutting edge research into newly arising problems in pokemon culture.
 Future research questions include: \* Is this increase in sadness a response to colonial expansion to these new areas in new generations?
-Or are we just discovering more diverse colony types in harser parts of the world? \* Are these pokemon who are heavy and less happy found in more rural areas? \* Where are the best places to put pokemon intervention centers.
+Or are we just discovering more diverse colony types in harsher parts of the world? \* Are these pokemon who are heavy and less happy found in more rural areas? \* Where are the best places to put pokemon intervention centers.